Beginning of Semester Message

 Getting started in Canvas

-- The Beginning of Semester module Links to an external site. will guide you through common tasks, including merging multi-section courses, adding TAs, posting your syllabus, and publishing your course.
+- The Beginning of Semester module Links to an external site. will guide you through many tasks, including merging multi-section courses, adding TAs, posting your syllabus, and publishing your course.

-- The Fall 2024 term will end in Canvas on Friday, January 31st at 11:59pm.
-For help extending fall courses, please visit our tutorial Links to an external site..
+- The Spring and Summer terms will end in Canvas on Friday, August 22 at 11:59pm.
+For help extending fall courses, please visit our Course Term Dates Links to an external site. tutorial.

-Canvas Updates - https://canvas.utexas.edu Links to an external site.
+Canvas - https://canvas.utexas.edu Links to an external site.

 - Simple Syllabus Links to an external site. - Learn more about Simple Syllabus on the Academic Affairs website Links to an external site. or attend a workshop Links to an external site..